GopinathV-1/Django-Rest-API-student-management-system/README.md

 1. Basic Authentication:
-In postman select basic auth in authorization and provide the provide the username and password of the super-user.
+In postman select basic auth in authorization and provide the provide the username and password of the registered user.

 2. Token Authentication: